KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_punctual/README.md

 ### Directional

 Directional lights are light sources that act as though they are infinitely far away and emit light in the direction of the local -z axis.
 This light type inherits the orientation of the node that it belongs to; position and scale are ignored except for their effect on the inherited node orientation.
 Because it is at an infinite distance, the light is not attenuated.
-Its intensity is defined in watts per square metre (W/m<sup>2</sup>).
+Directional light intensity is defined in watts per square metre (W/m<sup>2</sup>).

 ### Point